-Fire Insurance contract is an insurance policy where insurer agrees to make good the loss of the insured that occurs out of a fire accident that it was during a period that was specified.
+Fire Insurance contract is an insurance policy where the insurer agrees to make good the loss of the insured that occurs out of a fire accident that it was during a period that was specified.
 The contract of fire insurance contains the maximum sum that can be claimed by the insured.
 It is important to note that in this contract of insurance, only the loss is paid by the insurer to the insured but not the maximum amount specified in the contract made in between the insurer and the insured.
 The maximum assured sum is paid only when the loss is more than the specified amount according to the contract.
-The fire insurance policies are of different types and they were specified here under.
+The fire insurance policies are of different types and they were specified hereunder.

 Types of Fire Insurance Policies